Marisken Surgery: Treatment, Procedure & Experiences

 Burning/itching |

-Marisken themselves do not bleed and rarely cause pain.
+Skin tags themselves do not bleed and rarely cause pain.
 Complaints are more likely caused by Hygiene problems and local irritations.

-When is a surgery for anal warts medically advisable?
+When is a marisca surgery medically advisable?

 Typical reasons that indicate surgery: